Iretha/sm4j-exc/README.md

 3. Throw an exception with the key - choose the constructor that best suits your needs.

-> Here are only two examples:
+> Here are some examples:
 >- *Without params:*
 ```java
 throw new ExampleException(ExampleEnum.testKey);